Paul Goldschmidt Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the second-fewest home runs in baseball (13 total, 0.7 per game).
+- The Mariners surrender the second-fewest home runs in baseball (14 total, 0.7 per game).

-- Castillo makes the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.
+- Flexen makes the start for the Mariners, his fourth of the season.
+He is 0-3 with a 7.79 ERA and 11 strikeouts in 17 1/3 innings pitched.

-- The righty last pitched on Sunday against the Colorado Rockies, when he tossed seven scoreless innings while giving up two hits.
+- His last time out was on Tuesday against the Milwaukee Brewers, when the righty tossed six innings, surrendering four earned runs while allowing six hits.

+- The 28-year-old has put up an ERA of 7.79, with 5.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.